matn7/CS-Notes/src/main/java/basic_java/hearts/EXCEPTIONS.md

 - If there are multiple catch blocks, they are tried one at a time starting with the first one, until a match is found for the exception.
-- The corresponding handler is executed, and then control is passed to the next statement after try...catch.
+- The corresponding handler is executed, and then control is passed to the next statement after `try...catch`.
 - The catch blocks after the one that matches are always skipped, even if the handler code throws the exception.

 ```java